Jeff Gillette: Dismaland

 In Spring 2015, Banksy contacted Gillette through his manager to purchase a “Minnie Hiroshima” painting.
-Afterward, he invited Gillette into a secretive group exhibition called Dismaland, a temporary art project organized by Banksy and built in the resort town of Weston-super-Mare, three hours outside of London.
+He then invited Gillette to participate in a group exhibition called Dismaland, a temporary art project organized by Banksy and built in the resort town of Weston-super-Mare.

-The temporary exhibition was built as a theme park parody of Disneyland.
-Banksy described it as a "family theme park unsuitable for children."
-It ran from August 21 to September 27,2015.
+The temporary exhibition was built as a parody of the Disneyland theme park.
+Described by Banksy as a "family theme park unsuitable for children."
+It ran from August 21 to September 27, 2015.